Lawn: Etymology

+Lawn derives from Middle English launde, a borrowing from Old French lande (meaning "heath", "clearing"), of either Germanic or Gaulish origin.
+The word shares an origin with land, and its first recorded use with the meaning of "ground with mown grass" was in the 18th century.

 History

 Origins

+Areas of grass grazed regularly by rabbits, horses or sheep over a long period often form a very low, tight sward similar to a modern lawn.
+This was the original meaning of the word "lawn", and the term can still be found in place names.
+Some forest areas where extensive grazing is practiced still have these seminatural lawns.
+For example, in the New Forest, England, such grazed areas are common, and are known as lawns, for example Balmer Lawn.

 Lawns may have originated as grassed enclosures within early medieval settlements used for communal grazing of livestock, as distinct from fields reserved for agriculture.
-The word "laune" is first attested in 1540 from the Old French lande "heath, moor, barren land; clearing".

-Lawns became popular with the aristocracy in northern Europe from the Middle Ages onward.
-In medieval Europe, open expanses of low grasses became valued among the aristocracy because they allowed those inside an enclosed fence or castle to view those approaching.
+Low, mown-meadow areas may also have been valued because they allowed those inside an enclosed fence or castle to view those approaching.
 The early lawns were not always distinguishable from pasture fields.
 The damp climate of maritime Western Europe in the north made lawns possible to grow and manage.
-They were not a part of gardens in other regions and cultures of the world until contemporary influence.
+They were not a part of gardens in most other regions and cultures of the world until contemporary influence.

-The origins of the popularity of contemporary lawns comes from 18th-century trends replicating the romantic aestheticism of grassy pastoralism from Italian landscape paintings.